Church of Saint Mary, Vishnyeva

-Church of Saint Mary in Višnieŭ is a Catholic parish church in Minsk, Belarus.
+The Church of Saint Mary in Vishnyeva is a Catholic parish church in Minsk Region, Belarus.
 It was constructed in 1637–1641 on the banks of Holszanka river.
 The church is listed as a Belarus Cultural Heritage object.

 History

 The first Catholic parish in Vishnyeva was established in the 15th century by Vytautas the Great, in 1424 a wooden church was built by Petras Gedgaudas.
 The stone church was constructed in 1637–1641 on donations of Nowogródek Voivoda Jerzy Chreptowicz and consecrated in honor of the Visitation.
 After his death, Jerzy Chreptowicz was buried in the church's crypt.

 In 1771 the church was restored after fire on donations of the philanthropist Adam Chreptowicz.
 In that period two sacristies were added to the altar part.